Attend workshops and see a performance of Noises Off

 Cost Option 1: Lunch is supplied by Simpson College

-$15.00 per student and teachers are free. $10.00 per additional teacher or those with groups smaller than 10 full paid students.
-The price includes workshops, hot lunch, and a ticket for Pericles.
+$15.00 per student and teachers are free.
+The price includes workshops, hot lunch, and a ticket for Noises Off.

 Cost Option 2: Lunch is brought by the students

-$9.00 per student and teachers are free. $5.00 per additional teacher or those with groups smaller than 10 full paid students.
-The price includes workshops and a ticket for Pericles.
+$9.00 per student and teachers are free.
+The price includes workshops and a ticket for Noises Off.

 In order to take advantage of this lower cost, your entire class must bring their own lunch.